-Fast forward 9 years and we needed something a little more substantial.
-I still loved this desk, but it wasn’t necessary to have two in the same living area.
+Fast forward 11 years and we needed something more substantial.
+I still loved this desk, but it was time for it to move on.
 I decided to give it a new life with my favorite “Alaska Tundra Green” from CeCe Caldwell’s.
 I used a 100% natural American Made paint, but I Paint Furniture French Style!

-All that was needed to prep this desk was a thorough wipe down and a little sanding where the paint was uneven from children’s handiwork.
-I started with a thin base coat of Hershey Brown, then finished with a slightly thinned coat of Alaska Tundra Green.
+All that was needed to prep this desk was a thorough wipe down and a little sanding where the paint was uneven from my children’s handiwork.
+I started with a thin base coat of Virginia Chestnut.
+I finished with a slightly thinned coat of Alaska Tundra Green.
 After this dried, I sanded with a 320 grit sandpaper.
-I used a dark wax in the corners and edges, then went over the entire piece with CeCe Caldwell’s wax.
+I used a dark wax I had on hand in the corners and edges, then went over the entire piece with CeCe Caldwell’s 100% natural Clear wax.
 I buffed it to a high sheen to achieve a gorgeous French Style.
-I added a more depth with my favorite Modern Masters colorants.
-I brushed it on in places where the wax hadn’t darkened it enough, and rubbed a little here and a little there.
+I added a more depth with my favorite Modern Masters colorants in Coffee Bean.
+I brushed it on in places where the wax hadn’t darkened it enough.

 I was so pleased with the transformation, the desk looked like it finally had the paint finish it deserved.
-It went to a lovely new home Saturday where hopefully it will live out its days serving another family.
+French Style?
+Yes!